rowanc1/lecture-python-intro/lectures/greek_square.md

 This lecture drills down and studies this ancient method for computing square roots by using some of the matrix algebra that we've learned in earlier quantecon lectures.

-In particular, this lecture can be viewed as a sequel to {doc}`eigen_I`.
+In particular, this lecture can be viewed as a sequel to [](eigen_I.md).

 It  provides an  example of how eigenvectors isolate  *invariant subspaces* that help construct and analyze solutions of linear difference equations.

 When vector $x_t$ starts in an invariant subspace, iterating the different equation keeps $x_{t+j}$ in that subspace for all $j \geq 1$.

-Invariant subspace methods are used throughout applied economic dynamics, for example, in the lecture {doc}`money_inflation`.
+Invariant subspace methods are used throughout applied economic dynamics, for example, in the lecture [](money_inflation.md).

 Our approach here  is to illustrate the method with an ancient example, one that ancient Greek mathematicians used to compute square roots of positive integers.